-Great win-loss programs start at the top.
+Your win-loss program should start at the top.
 Senior level executives, including (especially) the CEO, endorse and oversee the program and establish a culture that values constructive criticism.
-They eagerly review win-loss transcripts and findings and translate them into action.
+They eagerly review win-loss insights and translate them into action.
 They view win-loss analysis as an ongoing pulse check on sales performance and the competitiveness of their product offering.

 2. Data Collection & Quality

 Great win-loss programs consist of actual conversations (interviews) with the decision-makers at won and lost accounts.
-Other data sources (e.g. CRM fields or sales reps) are unreliable and other collection methods (e.g. surveys) are too rigid, too leading, or lack sufficient depth and detail.
+Other data sources (such as CRM fields or sales reps) are less reliable, and other collection methods (like surveys) are too rigid, too leading, or lack sufficient depth and detail.

-The interviews are best conducted by a neutral, third-party to promote candor and honesty on the part of the interviewee.
-The program and questions are designed to balance the needs of multiple functions such as sales, marketing, and product development.
-Insights are gleaned relating to your product offering, sales team, competitive landscape, pricing and packaging, and more.
+The best interviews are conducted by a neutral third party to promote candor and honesty on the part of the interviewee.
+The program and questions are designed to balance the needs of multiple functions—such as sales, marketing, and product development—so you can deliver insights relating to your product offering, sales team, competitive landscape, pricing and packaging, and more.

 3. Data Synthesis & Analysis

-Great win-loss programs have a consistent and systematic approach to tagging key themes from each interview, and tracking them over time to identify the trends that merit organizational action.
-Key themes and trends become the basis of internal win-loss dialogue and decision-making.
+It’s important to use a consistent and systematic approach to tagging key themes from each interview—and then track them over time to identify the trends that merit organizational action.
+Those themes and trends become the basis of internal win-loss dialogue and decision-making processes.
 Additionally, there are methods in place for tracking common quantitative metrics that measure and benchmark product performance, sales performance, and relative competitor performance over time.

 4. Adoption & Action

-Great win-loss programs leverage technology to share win-loss findings with stakeholders across the organization and encourage action.
-They make it easy for stakeholders to search, study, and adopt the findings.
-There is active dialogue amongst teams and departments about win-loss insights and leaders frequently reference them in meetings.
+Your win-loss program should leverage technology so you can share win-loss insights with stakeholders across your organization and encourage action.
+If it’s easy for key stakeholders to search, study, and adopt the findings, you’ll be able to foster an active, cross-functional dialogue about win-loss insights, and leaders can frequently reference them in meetings.
 The feedback shapes training, sales, and marketing content.

 Companies can initiate win-loss programs by analyzing their internal CRM data, conducting win-loss interviews on their own, or hiring a neutral third-party provider like Clozd.
-Opting for a third party is best as they provide unbiased feedback, typically receive higher response-rates, are well-trained in asking the right questions, and have the technology in place to deliver the results in a comprehensive format.
+Opting for a third party is best as they provide unbiased feedback, typically receive higher response rates, are well-trained in asking the right questions, and have the technology in place to deliver the results at scale in a comprehensive format.

-Win-loss interviews are frequently conducted over the phone, either internally or by a reputable third-party service such as Clozd.
+Win-loss interviews are frequently conducted on a Zoom meeting or over the phone, either internally or by a reputable third-party service such as Clozd.
 These interviews entail identifying the best leads to talk with, asking the right questions based on your goals, and recording key themes with each conversation.

-How do I do a win-loss analysis in Excel?
+How do I perform win-loss analysis in Excel?

-4. Customize the colors and styles of your Sparkline for readability in the Style dropbox button in the Sparkline Tools Tab.
+- Customize the colors and styles of your Sparkline for readability in the Style dropbox button in the Sparkline Tools tab.

 Learning about the importance of a win-loss analysis for organizational growth is the first piece of the puzzle.
-At Clozd, our mission is to help your company implement an ongoing win-loss program to help you figure out why you win and lose, so you can start winning more.
+At Clozd, our mission is to help your company implement an ongoing win-loss analysis program to help you drive revenue and increase customer retention.

 There's a wealth of resources that can help you design and implement an effective win-loss program at your own company.
 Here are just a few: